Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Asymptotic Security against Collective Attacks

 where $\chi_{EA}$ represents Eve's potential information on Alice's key.
 In the opposite case of \emph{reverse reconciliation} (Bob's key is unmodified, Alice corrects her key according to Bob's) the secret fraction reads

 where $\chi_{EB}$ is the Holevo bound representing Eve's possible information on Bob's key.
 In the remainder of this review we will restrict our analysis to the case of reverse reconciliation.
-Equation~\eqref{eq_rRR} is valid for an ideal system; however, if we take into account that information reconciliation does not operate at the (asymptotic) Shannon limit, that a fraction of blocks (frames) will fail to reconcile, and that a fraction of the symbols is used for error estimation we obtain the asymptotic secure-key fraction of a practical CV-QKD system:
+Equation~\eqref{eq_rRR} is valid for an ideal system; however, if we take into account that information reconciliation does not operate at the (asymptotic) Shannon limit, that a fraction of blocks (frames) will fail to reconcile, and that a fraction of the symbols is used for error estimation we obtain the asymptotic secure-key fraction of a practical CV-QKD system \cite{lodewyck2007quantum}:\footnote{See \cite{johnson2017problem} for a critical discussion of this equation.}

 Here $\text{FER} \in [0,1]$ and $\beta \in [0,1]$ represent the frame-error rate and the efficiency of information reconciliation, respectively, and $\nu \in [0,1]$ is the fraction of the symbols which has to be disclosed in order to estimate the entries of the covariance matrix.
 The efficiency $\beta$ measures how closely an information reconciliation method approaches the theoretical limit.
-If a binary error-correcting code with code rate $R$ is used, the relation
+Note that the inequation~\eqref{eq_r} describes a \emph{lower bound} for the inherent secret fraction because $\chi_{EB}$ represents an \emph{upper bound}.
+In actual implementations of CV-QKD protocols, however, we always assume Eve to perform an optimal attack and therefore maximise $\chi_{EB}$ right to its upper bound.
+Therefore, the achievable secret fraction $r$ is defined by the lower bound of the above inequation and the left and right side become equal.